-In Android 9 Pie Google added a new feature known as Adaptive Battery mode.
+In Android 9 Pie Google added a new feature known as Adaptive Battery mode, and with the update to Android 10, they made it even better.
 This intelligent software actually learns from you and your device, then starts to limit apps that drain too much battery (or apps you never use) and over time will increase battery life.

 Keep in mind that this is usually on by default, so just make sure you don’t turn it off.
 Some apps will send delayed notifications as the software essentially puts them to sleep.
 If you rarely use that app, it shouldn’t be a problem.

 Another option is the battery saver mode.
 And while Google doesn’t offer the type of customization other manufacturers do, it works great on its own.
 Head to Settings > Battery > and turn on Battery Saver mode when you’re low on power.
 This limits most of the advanced features to extend the life of your device.